Important Information

 1 – Adoption Application

-*The individual applying must be the potential owner of the cat and 25 or over.
+*The individual applying must be the potential owner of the cat and 22 or over.
 We cannot accept applications on behalf of someone else.

 *FTCR reserves the right to verify all information provided on the application form and deny any adoption requests.

-2 – Telephone interview
+2 – Telephone Screening Interview

 3 – Meet the cat